DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 System architecture is a whole course in itself, at Cornell its [CS4410](https://cornellcswiki.gitlab.io/classes/CS4410.html), so we will not be going into any sort of depth on the topic.
-All we need to know that systems can be structured in three basic
+All we need to know is that systems can be structured in three basic
 ways:
 * **Centralized**: The whole network revolves and depends on a 'leader' node (i.e. Facebook).